gautham-hub001/GlaceTech-training/Readme.md

 All the excpeptioms are handled using:

 1. @ControllerAdvice - class level - on top of your exception handler
+2. The class also needs to extend ResponseEntityExceptionHandler
-2. @ExceptionHandler(ExceptionName.class) - method level - your exception handler should extend ResponseEntityExceptionHandler and you should write a method which returns ResponseEntity<String>
+3. @ExceptionHandler(ExceptionName.class) - method level - your exception handler should extend ResponseEntityExceptionHandler and you should write a method which returns ResponseEntity<String>

-Mockito:
+@ComponentScan - spring will scan from the base package and search for all classes which are declared using @Component

+**Mockito:**
 All the things for which you use @Autowired, you can mock using @Mock JUnit - @Test

 **JPA:**
-DataBase servers - MySQL, Oracle, PostGres....
+DataBase servers - MySQL, Oracle, PostGres, SyBase....
 All these will have different kind of drivers.
 Previously, **JDBC** (Java to DataBase Connectivity) was used connecting java to database.
 Steps in JDBC:

-1. load and register drivers(whichever SQL server you're going to connect to)
+1. register and load drivers(whichever SQL server you're going to connect to)
 2. Establish connection (connection URL, username, password)
 3. write SQL statements (SELECT, UPDATE, DELETE)
 4. execute SQL statements
+5. Results will be returned as ResultSet.

+Disadvantages of using JDBC:
+you write your own queries.
+Suppose you have to shift from MySQL to Oracle db, you'd have rewrite all the queries to match Oracle DB's syntax.

 This all was done before **ORM** (Object Relational Mapping) came into picture.
 ORM - Data JPA, Hibernate
+JPA Specification - specification (list of interfaces) Hibernate - is a framework which implemented JPA specifications.

 In ORM, you don't need to write SQL statements and execute them.
 ORM will generate them in the background.
 Object - classes - they exist in Java
 Relational - table - they exist in Database